Burrill Lake

 Burrill Lake has a typical household mix, with a lower-than-average median household size

-Family households represent 68.2% of all households, including 23.7% couples with children, 32.8% couples without children, and 11.4% single parent families.
-Non-family households make up the remaining 31.8%, with lone person households at 29.8% and group households comprising 2.2%.
+Family households constitute 68.2% of all households, including 23.7% couples with children, 32.8% couples without children, and 11.4% single parent families.
+Non-family households comprise the remaining 31.8%, with lone person households at 29.8% and group households making up 2.2% of the total.
 The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households